Skip to main content

 07What is the difference between cart abandonment and checkout abandonment?

-They measure different stages of the same funnel.
-Cart abandonment is usually counted from when someone adds an item or starts the cart, while checkout abandonment is counted from when they begin the checkout flow itself.
-Because checkout is further down the funnel, checkout abandonment is typically lower than cart abandonment.
-The key is consistency: pick one starting point, count completed orders against that same set, and don't mix the two between periods.
+Different stages of the same funnel.
+Cart abandonment starts from add-to-cart; checkout abandonment starts from checkout-start — lower, because checkout is further down the funnel.
+The key is consistency: pick one starting point, count completed orders against it, and never mix the two between periods.

 08Why do shoppers abandon their carts?